FNashuha/Nashuha-Scheme/README.md

 # nashuha.github.io

-This repository hosts files that will be made publicly available from Sean's repository.
+This repository hosts files that will be made publicly available from Nashuha's repository.